Wetaskiwin: Geography

 Wetaskiwin sits on what was formerly the coast of the large sea that covered much of Alberta millions of years ago.
 The northwest end of Wetaskiwin is characterized by hills with sandy soil (formerly sand dunes), while the southeast end of the city is very flat with more silty soil.

 The city lies at an elevation of 760 m.
-Coal Lake, a reservoir developed on the Battle River is located immediately east of the city, and other nearby waterways include Pipestone Creek, Bigstone Creek, Bittern Lake and Bearhills Lake.
+Coal Lake, a reservoir developed on the Battle River is immediately east of the city, and other nearby waterways include Pipestone Creek, Bigstone Creek, Bittern Lake and Bearhills Lake.

 Wetaskiwin is at the junction of Highway 2A, Highway 13 and the Canadian Pacific Kansas City railway.
 It was a stagecoach stop between Calgary and Edmonton.